 Dog Hip Dysplasia

 Hip Dysplasia in dogs is a common inherited skeletal condition, where the Femoral Head (Ball) and Acetabulum (Socket) of the hip do not properly meet one another.
 This results in laxity of the hip joint and over time, arthritis.
-Hip Dysplasia is common in large breed dogs, but can also occur, albeit less frequently, in small breed dogs and cats.
+Hip Dysplasia is common in large breed dogs, but can also occur, albeit less frequently, in smaller breed dogs and cats.

 The hip joint functions as a ball and socket joint.
 The hallmark of Hip Dysplasia is laxity in this joint.
 Over time, forces acting on these bones to counteract the instability will lead to small, microscopic fractures and resulting osteoarthritis.
 It is the most common cause of arthritis in the hipbone of a dog.

-There are several overlapping causes that can lead to this impairment, however, genetic predisposition is thought to play the largest role.
+There are several overlapping causes which can lead to this impairment, however, genetic predisposition is thought to play the largest role.
 OFA lists the Bulldog as the highest percentage of dysplastic hips evaluated followed by the Pug, Dogue de Bordeaux, and Neapolitan Mastiff.
 Other factors besides genetics that may contribute to Hip Dysplasia are nutrition, growth rate, exercise, muscle mass, and obesity.

 - Decreased activity